Despotism

-Pol Pot, leader of the Khmer Rouge, is widely regarded as one of the most brutal despots of the 20th century, responsible for the deaths of an estimated quarter of Cambodia's population.
+Pol Pot, leader of the Khmer Rouge, is widely regarded as one of the most brutal despots in history, responsible for the deaths of an estimated quarter of Cambodia's population.

 Suharto, who ruled Indonesia from 1967 to 1998 under the 'New Order' regime, is regarded as a despot whose rise to power followed the 1965–66 anti-communist purges, during which an estimated half a million people were killed, and whose rule was marked by authoritarianism, repression, and endemic corruption.

-In political science, despotism (Δεσποτισμός) is a form of government in which a single entity rules with absolute power.
+In political science, despotism is a form of government in which a single entity rules with absolute power.
 Normally, that entity is an individual, the despot (as in an autocracy), but societies which limit respect and power to specific groups have also been called despotic.

 Colloquially, the word despot applies pejoratively to those who use their power and authority arbitrarily to oppress their populace or subordinates.
 More specifically, the term often applies to a head of state or government.
 In this sense, it is similar to the pejorative connotations that are associated with the terms tyrant and dictator.

-Despot has also been a royal title assumed by various leaders historically.
+Despot has also been a royal title assumed by various leaders historically, such as by rulers of the Serbian Despotate.